Business Phrasal Verbs! Learn business phrasal verbs and expressions commonly used in the workplace with meaning, examples and ESL pictures.

 - Meaning: To rescue somebody from a difficult situation, especially financial problems

-- Example: Some local businesses have offered to bail out the museum.
+- Example: The bank helped to bail out the struggling company.

 - Meaning: To reduce something

 - Example: In times of economic hardship, firms cut back on training.

 - Meaning: To become bankrupt